Tech-at-DU/React-Redux-Tetris-Tutorial/03-Next-Block.md

 > "How do the nested `.map()` calls in `NextBlock` generate a flat list of components?"

-> "Can you refactor `NextBlock` to accept a block array as a prop?"
+> "Can you refactor `NextBlock` to accept a tetris block array as a prop?"

 ---